 Carrier for the Battery, Charger, and CR2

-The Nikon D70 is powered by the same Nikon EN-EL3 Lithium-Ion battery pack (7.4 V 1400 mAh; 10.4 Wh) that was used in the Nikon D100.
-Considering how effective and long-lasting this battery pack was in the D100, we don’t anticipate any different performance from it in the D70.
+The Nikon D70 is powered by the same Nikon EN-EL3 Lithium-Ion battery pack (7.4 V 1400 mAh; 10.4 Wh) used in the Nikon D100.
+Considering how influential and long-lasting this battery pack was in the D100, we don’t anticipate any other performance from it in the D70.

-One EN-EL3 battery may be recharged using the MH-18 rapid charger that is included, which can be powered by 100-240 VAC and typically does so in around two hours (if completely discharged).
-Additionally, the D70 comes with a brand-new battery carrier that can hold three CR2 (Lithium, 3V) batteries.
-This gives an additional source of power in the event that your primary battery dies while you are out shooting in the field.
+One EN-EL3 battery may be recharged using the MH-18 rapid charger that is included, which can be powered by 100-240 VAC and typically does so in around two hours (if wholly discharged).
+In addition, the D70 has a brand-new battery carrier that can hold three CR2 (Lithium, 3V) batteries.
+This gives an additional power source if your primary battery dies while you are shooting in the field.

 Storage Space for Compact Flash Cards

-The Compact Flash Compartment may be found on the back of the camera and is included in the molded grip on the back of the camera.
-When the lever on the door’s left edge is pressed, the door has a spring that allows for a full opening of the door.
+The Compact Flash Compartment may be found on the back of the camera and is included in the molded grip on the back.
+When the lever on the door’s left edge is pressed, the door has a spring allowing the whole door to open.

 There is a Compact Flash slot (Type I/II, which supports Microdrive and FAT32) on the inside of the camera.
-This slot, like the one on the D100, is set at a little angle.
-One may guess that if this slot wasn’t mounted at an angle, there wouldn’t be enough room in the hand grip for the battery.
+Like the one on the D100, this slot is set at a little angle.
+One may guess that if this slot weren’t mounted at an angle, there wouldn’t be enough room in the hand grip for the battery.

-The fact that the doors to the CF compartment on Nikon cameras are closed in one motion, which means that you may do so by merely clutching the camera in a conventional manner, has always been one of the features that I have most appreciated about these cameras.
+The fact that the doors to the CF compartment on Nikon cameras are closed in one motion, which means that you may do so by merely conventionally clutching the camera, has always been one of the features I have most appreciated about these cameras.

 Flash Pop-Up Window

-You may release the pop-up flash on the D70 by pushing a little button that is located on the left side of the camera right below the flash.
+You may release the pop-up flash on the D70 by pushing a little button on the camera’s left side right below the moment.
 The button that releases the shutter also functions, logically speaking, as the button that controls the flash mode and the flash exposure correction.

-Hold the button down and adjust the front command dial to alter the exposure compensation (from -3.0 to +1.0 EV), which is something that the Canon EOS 300D severely lacks.
-Hold the button down and turn the rear command dial to change the flash mode.
+Hold the button and adjust the front command dial to alter the exposure compensation (from -3.0 to +1.0 EV), which the Canon EOS 300D severely lacks.
+Next, hold the button and turn the rear command dial to change the flash mode.

-The D70 is equipped with a standard Nikon hot shoe that is compatible with a wide variety of Nikon Speedlights, including the recently released SB-800 and SB-600.
-Both of these new flashes are compatible with the Nikon i-TTL flash metering protocol.
-D-TTL metering is one of the features that is not supported by the D70.
+The D70 has a standard Nikon hot shoe compatible with various Nikon Speedlights, including the recently released SB-800 and SB-600.
+In addition, these new flashes are consistent with the Nikon i-TTL flash metering protocol.
+Unfortunately, d-TTL metering is one of the features not supported by the D70.

-If the light levels are not sufficient for the autofocus system to achieve a decent focus, the white light AF help lamp that comes equipped with the D70 will automatically illuminate the subject.
-A user-defined function 4 gives users the option to turn on or turn off the lamp.
+Suppose the light levels are insufficient for the autofocus system to achieve a decent focus.
+The white light AF help lamp equipped with the D70 will automatically illuminate the subject.
+In addition, a user-defined function 4 allows users to turn on or off the light.

 Because the D70 is equipped with a Nikon F lens mount, it is compatible with virtually all Nikkor F mount lenses.
-Only while using AF Nikkor CPU lenses of type G or D do you have access to the camera’s whole feature set.
+However, only while using AF Nikkor CPU lenses of type G or D do you have access to the camera’s whole feature set.

-Every single one of our digital SLR evaluations now includes an audio recording that was taken during a rapid succession of shots.
-You may download the recording of the Nikon D70 shooting continuously for 20 seconds followed by the Canon EOS 300D shooting continuously for 20 seconds by clicking here (it is an MP3 file that is 1,284 KB in size).
+Every single one of our digital SLR evaluations now includes an audio recording taken during a rapid succession of shots.
+For example, you may download the recording of the Nikon D70, shooting continuously for 20 seconds, followed by the Canon EOS 300D, constantly shooting for 20 seconds, by clicking here (it is an MP3 file that is 1,284 KB in size).

-The shutter speeds on both cameras were set to be more than 1/250 of a second, and they were directed toward a subject that was not moving.
-On both cameras, the image quality was adjusted to a setting of six megapixels JPEG Fine.
-The card that was utilized was a SanDisk Ultra II 1 GB compact flash card (Type I).
+The shutter speeds on both cameras was set to be more than 1/250 of a second and was directed toward a subject that was not moving.
+In addition, both cameras adjusted the image quality to six megapixels JPEG Fine.
+The used card was a SanDisk Ultra II 1 GB compact flash card (Type I).

-The D70 stores the compressed JPEG file in its buffer, but the EOS 300D stores the RAW data from the sensor in its buffer.
-This is the fundamental difference between the ways in which these two cameras buffer.
+The D70 stores the compressed JPEG file in its buffer, but the EOS 300D holds the RAW data from the sensor in its pad.
+This is the fundamental difference between how these two cameras buffer.

-Therefore, if you use a lower JPEG quality or a smaller picture size on the D70, you will be able to capture an even greater number of photographs in a single burst at 3 frames per second.
-Both of these cameras permit you to keep your finger on the shutter release while you take a picture, and they will snap the picture as soon as there is sufficient buffer space for the next photo.
+Therefore, if you use a lower JPEG quality or a smaller picture size on the D70, you can capture an even more significant number of photographs in a single burst at three frames per second.
+In addition, both of these cameras permit you to keep your finger on the shutter release while you take a picture, and they will snap the picture as soon as there is sufficient buffer space for the next photo.